 Methods of Teaching / Learning

 The teaching and learning strategy is designed to encourage students to think critically about the strategic management of international hotel companies.
-The principal teaching and learning method are two hour weekly lectures and one hour seminars.
+The principal teaching and learning method include weekly lectures, seminars and independent plus guided learning.
 These workshops will generally comprise:

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: MANM042

 This module adopts the University curriculum framework, which aims to develop learners with strong capabilities in Digital Capabilities, Employability, Global and Cultural Capabilities, Sustainability, and Resourcefulness and Resilience.
 This module contributes to the development of the following capabilities: